IN2-Moist/2Take1-Moist-Script/README.md

  Make My Ped Wet! :P
   Drench your ped like its raining heavily or you just come out of water

- StoneHatchet NoCoolDown & Duration Increase
+ Stone Hatchet No Cooldown & Duration Increase
   Removes Cooldown between activations and increases the Duration to a really long Duration.

  Set Myself Ghosted to Other Players
-  Sets Ghosting to others this is also in one of the defense sphere options
+  Sets Ghosting to others this is also in one of the defence sphere options

  Set Ped Damage Proof
 	Essentially God Mode but without Advertising that fact